MI5 spy chief says Russia, China, Iran top threat list to UK

 McCallum also said his agents and police had done “quietly effective work” to ensure the safety of 10 days of national mourning that followed the death of Queen Elizabeth II in September.
 The commemorations brought the biggest crowds in decades into London, as hundreds of thousands lined up to see the late monarch lie in state or watch her funeral procession.

-He said no major attack plots were uncovered, but agents worked “to respond to emerging possible early stage” attacks as well as doing “protective security work.”
+He said no major attack plots were uncovered, but agents worked to respond to possible “early stage” attacks, as well as doing “protective security work.”

 “There was nothing close to a late-stage goal-line clearance in respect to those events,” he said.
 “But there was good work done in a low-key way behind the scenes.”